 - Phone: 734-475-1361 (ask for the tour department)

-- Hours: 9 a.m.-3 p.m.
+- Hours: 9 a.m.-2 p.m.
 Monday-Friday (by reservation only, same-day requests accommodated as space allows); closed holidays

 - Cost: free

 In 1930, the Chelsea Milling Co. debuted its "little blue boxes" of ready-made baking mixes.
 Today, the family-run brand still churns out 20 products, from cakes and muffins to pancakes.
-In this popular one-hour tour, you and your kids (those in first grade or older are welcome) will stroll a full city block.
-It includes an educational film, refreshments (read: product samples!) and a guide-led glimpse of the packing plant.
+In this one-hour tour, you and your kids (those in first grade or older welcome) stroll a full city block.
+It includes an educational film, refreshments (product samples!) and a guide-led glimpse of the packing plant.